 One of the pieces of kit you’ll definitely need is a cement mixer, which you can either hire or buy.
 Trying to mix the mortar and concrete by hand is back-breaking work and will take much longer, so a mixer is certainly advised.

 Use it to help you lay your foundations.
 You need to make sure they are of sufficient depth to support the weight of the brickwork and timbers, with the wood-fired oven and BBQ sections being particularly heavy.

 Add a weed control membrane underneath the paving slabs to help stabilise the ground and prevent weeds from coming through.

 5) Lay the bricks

 Now it’s time to begin building!
 Practice setting out the bricks without the mortar first, then when you start for real, go slowly.
 Do it bit by bit so everything is aligned neatly.

 Once you have your structure in place, you need to add your roof.
 The first stage is to calculate the roof pitch and there are websites that can help with that, such as this one.

 If you are not an experienced joiner, practice making the angles and joints for the roof using spare cuts of wood first, so you don’t waste any expensive timber.

-Colin used marine ply and stained it to give the wood a nice smooth finish.
-Once this was done, he added the membrane and battens on top, which supported the roof tiles.
+Use marine ply with staining applied to give the wood a smooth but durable finish.
+Once this is done, add the membrane and battens on top, which supported the roof tiles.